 The DSL and all members of staff will work with and support social workers to help protect vulnerable children.
-The role of the Virtual School has been extended to provide advice and support to children who are subject to a child in need plan or a child protection plan.

 Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare and educational outcomes.
 For example, it will inform decisions about: